Change is Hard. These 7 Tactics Make it Easier to Manage.07.10.18 / David Lemley

 Change can be humbling — it means admitting that what you’ve been doing isn’t working anymore, that your competitors are moving faster than you are.
 Or that you’re just flat-out wrong.
 That’s a real test for company leaders.

 Done well, change can be a catalyst not for fear and internal squabbling, but for collaboration, growth, and rededication to the cause.
 The objective is not comfortable complacency, but transformational business success.
-On the other side awaits greater clarity, sharpened vision, and teams that are aligned to the vision and confident in moving forward.
+On the other side awaits greater clarity, sharpened vision, and teams that are aligned with the vision and confident in moving forward.

 Change ain’t easy.
 That’s why it’s essential.